aws/aws-cdk/packages/@aws-cdk/aws-scheduler-alpha/README.md

 The `@aws-cdk/aws-schedule-targets-alpha` module includes classes that implement the `IScheduleTarget` interface for various AWS services.
 EventBridge Scheduler supports two types of targets: templated targets invoke common API operations across a core groups of services, and customizeable universal targets that you can use to call more than 6,000 operations across over 270 services.

-The following targets are supported:

-1. `targets.LambdaInvoke`: Invoke an AWS Lambda function
+A list of supported targets can be found at `@aws-cdk/aws-schedule-targets-alpha`.

 ### Input